Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Pixel matrix characterisation

 \subsection{Spatial resolution and average cluster size}

 A particle hit on the sensor may cause one or more pixels to register a signal above threshold.
 Adjacent pixels registering a hit form a cluster, whose size corresponds to the number of pixels above threshold.
-To calculate the spatial resolution, the RMS of the distances between the track intercept on the device under test and the cluster centre of mass is computed in both column and row directions.
+To calculate the spatial resolution, the RMS of the residual (the distances between the track intercept on the device under test and the cluster centre of mass\footnote{with equal weights on each pixel since no analogue information is available}) is computed in both column and row directions.
 The spatial resolution for the two directions is then obtained by quadratically subtracting the estimated telescope tracking resolution at the DUT position, which is about \SI{2}{\um}.
 The spatial resolution referred to in the remainder of this paper is the average of the resolutions along the column and row directions.
+The uncertainty of the spatial resolution is derived from the statistical uncertainty of the RMS of the residual.
+The error on the cluster size is a statistical error on the mean.

 Figure~\ref{fig:spatial_resolution_top_bottom_split_comparison} compares spatial resolution and average cluster size for \SI{22.5}{\micro\meter} and \SI{18.0}{\micro\meter} pixel pitches and shows the effect of increasing the gap size for the \SI{22.5}{\micro\meter} pitch.
 The ITS3 spatial-resolution target value of $\SI{5}{\micro\meter}$~\cite{ITS3_TDR} is shown as a dashed line.
 The dotted lines represent the ``hit/no-hit resolution'', expected if the deposited charge were collected by a single pixel.
 The measured spatial resolution is consistently better than this limit, showing a decreasing trend toward lower thresholds, where larger cluster sizes are observed.
 Hits near pixel borders, where charge is shared between multiple pixels, often fall below threshold and are not registered, reducing the average cluster size at higher thresholds.
 Across all thresholds, the \SI{18.0}{\micro\meter} pitch provides better spatial resolution due to the finer size.
 At a threshold of \SI{160}{\ele} (the lowest threshold within the operational range after irradiation, see Fig.~\ref{fig:efficency_fhr_irrad}), the \SI{18.0}{\micro\meter} pitch achieves a spatial resolution of about \SI{4.5}{\micro\meter}, satisfying the ITS3 requirements.
 In contrast, the \SI{22.5}{\micro\meter} pitch reaches only about \SI{5.7}{\micro\meter}.